Giulio-de-Stefano/MultiAmazon/README.md

 popup.html represents the window opened upon pressing the MultiAmazon button on the top right corner of the chrome UI;
 this file only contains the form and a reference to popup.js.

-popup.js contains a clickHandler; whenever a click is performed, the function openTabs(query) is performed.
+popup.js contains a clickHandler; whenever a click is performed, the function openTabs(query) is executed.
 This function will attempt to open the Amazon Stores tabs; to do so, it must first retrieve the user's preferences and then only open the desired stores.

 options.html represents the options page; it contains the checkboxes, the Save button and a reference to options.js.